-While the habits of numerous people can lead to or contribute to poor overall health and an increased vulnerability to illness, Americans don't take proper steps to ensure their long-term health.
-For instance, we found that 53% of Americans don't visit the doctor for yearly checkups.
+While the habits of numerous people can lead to or contribute to poor overall health and an increased vulnerability to illness, many Americans don't take proper steps to ensure their long-term health.
+For instance, 53% of Americans don't visit the doctor for an annual checkup.

-This includes six in 10 men, who are more prone to heart disease and other life-threatening conditions, according to Harvard's Men's Health Watch.
+This includes six in 10 men, who are more prone to heart disease and other life-threatening conditions, according to Harvard Health Publishing.
 Some people who do visit their doctors report lying about their health — mainly members of Gen Z, of whom about 18% acknowledge that they've lied to their health professional.

 People are willing to take action to improve their overall health by correcting their risky habits.
 About one third of Americans want primarily to change habits related to diet and exercise, including eating more vegetables and cutting down on sugar.
 Additionally, many cite a desire to cease smoking — of all smokers, about half want to quit.

 Even for people who want to practice healthier habits, there are other circumstances that stand in their way